 Giving the dough time to rest allows the gluten to relax, making it so much easier to roll out into tortillas.

-Cook tortillas on high heat in a dry frying pan.
+Cook tortillas on high heat in a dry skillet.
 There's enough fat in tortilla dough to prevent the dough from sticking to the pan as long as your pan is very hot.

 You also want to cook tortillas over high enough heat that each side takes only about 10-20 seconds to cook.
 This is what ensures that deliciously soft interior.
 Cooking them over low heat simply dries out the dough.